brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 ![Age Distribution 1](images/age_dist1.png) ![Age Distribution 2](images/age_dist2.png)

  2. Combat harmonization shifted the subcortical volume distributions, typically subtly.
-The figure below shows one example, for the left globus pallidus.
+The large panel below shows one example, for the left globus pallidus.
 Harmonized volumes are in brown, unharmonized in blue.
+The smaller panels show, for the same structure, the distributions of volume with age and total brain volume, both before and after harmonization.
+These are biological sources of variability that we want to preserve.

 ![Harmonization](images/harm_dist_LGP.png)